 --channel argument to instruct the Supervisor to use a different channel for the purposes of continuous deployment:

 An exported tarball package contains the Habitat client/binary as well as dependencies specified by your artifact.

-After deploying the tarball to your target server, extract the contents to the root directory:
+After deploying the tarball to your target server, extract the contents to the root filesystem (

 You can instruct the Supervisor to run packages from an exported tarball: